 For pricing please see the pricing page:

-The benefit is that for a low annual membership fee you get access to a huge range of titles which would be enormously expensive to replicate in a private collection.
+The benefit is that for a low annual consortium contribution you get access to a huge range of titles which would be enormously expensive to replicate in a private collection.
 To have a single copy of these titles in a private collection would cost more than US$20,000 per customer.

 Just to be clear - we manage this system for high availability!
 So popular books may have dozens of copies to keep up with demand.
 As more members join we add more copies of popular titles and refresh the collection with new releases and award winners.

-ePlatform One is a shared collection product whereas Collection Plans are private.
+ePlatform One is a shared consortium collection product whereas Collection Plans are private.

 There is a good comparison table here: https://eplatform.co/au/eplatform-one